 The first digit (in parentheses) will automatically be sent by the control.
 The second two digits are programmed to indicate specific information about the signal.

 For example, if zone 1 is an entry/exit point, you could program the event code as [34].
-The central station would receive the where the "1" indicates which zone went into alarm.
+The central station would receive the following:

 BURG - ENTRY/EXIT - 1